South Coast NSW History Story

 Categories: South Coast Towns

-Orient Point also once had a significant shipbuilding industry.
-When World War II started, a shipbuilder by the name of Dave Evans was building two 65-foot trawlers in Orient Point and was awaiting delivery of their engines.
+Orient Point once had a significant shipbuilding industry.
+When World War II started, a shipbuilder by the name of Dave Evans, was building two 65-foot trawlers in Orient Point and was awaiting delivery of their engines.
 In 1942 he was directed to hand them to the US Army Small Ships division that towed both vessels to Sydney where they were fitted with engines.
 They were then used in and around New Guinea.
 The boats were never returned and Dave received no compensation!
 In the 1950s a gale destroyed his wharf on the Crookhaven River.

 Image: Aboriginal houses at Roseby Park. nla.obj-137939659